 Underlying this renewed and expanded role for nuclear power are new technologies and new models for construction, delivery, and business.
 Almost all existing commercial nuclear reactors are light-water reactors.

 Advanced fission reactors feature safety, business, and fuel cycle innovations through a variety of techniques.
 These new designs achieve improvements through reactor structural designs, new coolants, and alternative fuel forms.
 With diversity in reactor designs and business models, nuclear technology is poised for a major role in helping economies achieve decarbonization and development goals.

-Meanwhile, the first generation of fusion reactors offer the prospect of a new type of power plant.
-Three major types of fusion reactors offer multiple research pathways.
+Meanwhile, the first generation of fusion reactors offer the prospect of an entirely new type of power plant.
+Three major types of fusion reactors offer multiple research pathways, although others are being explored.
 Long held to be the energy source of the future, private companies and government research activities are working rapidly towards demonstration and commercialization of fusion power.